 Risk Management – closed ended questions answered in addition to the narrative

-1. Does the company have a process for identifying climate-related risks?
+1. Does the Company currently have, or plan to develop, a process for identifying climate-related risks?
 (Y/N)

-A. If yes, are climate-related risks addressed through the company’s general enterprise-risk management process?
+A. If yes, the company currently has a plan, are climate-related risks addressed through the company’s general enterprise-risk management process?
 (Y/N)

-B. If yes, how frequently does the company go through the process to identify climate-related risks?
+B. If yes, the company currently has a plan, how frequently does the company go through the process to identify climate-related risks?
 (Multiple choice, e.g., annually, etc.)

-2. Does the company have a process for assessing climate-related risks?
+2. Does the Company currently have, or plan to develop, a process for assessing climate-related risks?
 (Y/N)

-A. If yes, does the process include an assessment of financial implications? (yes/no)
+A. If yes, the company currently has a process, does the process include an assessment of financial implications? (yes/no)

-B. If yes, how frequently does the company go through the process to assess
+B. If yes, the company currently has a process, how frequently does the company go through the process to assess

 climate-related risks?
 (Multiple choice)